 Outdoor Maternity Photoshoot of Gian & Yoki

 Have you seen an outdoor maternity photoshoot in the ArtBali Museum?
-Well, I bet you won’t see it quite often.
-Because most of them are not really welcome for any photo session in the museum.
+Well, I bet you won’t see it often because most of them are not really welcome for any photo session in the museum.
 It could bother other visitors for sure.

 Therefore, it’s a good time to take a snap outside the museum with Gian and Yoki for their first motherhood photo session.